 After this rough experience at the dune, we drove towards Bordeaux and Chateaus.
 We did not have any accommodation booked.
 It seems we were lucky to find a B&B in the Châteaux-Domaine Les Sapins, B&B in Moulis Médoc, Bordeaux.
 The place was lovely in the middle of the vineyards.
 It also had a pool in the backyard.
 The interior of the chateau was antique.
 The price of the Chambre Petrus for one night (including breakfast) was 68 EUR.
-After checking in we drove around and saw a lot of vineyards.
-We also visited a local supermarket to buy some wine and food for dinner.
+After checking in, we drove around and saw a lot of vineyards.
+We also visited a local supermarket to buy wine and food for dinner.
 The wine in the shop was high quality but cheap.
 The beer and wine were almost equally priced.
 We spent an evening near the pool, tasting wine and cheese.
 This was a romantic evening.

 The last châteaux we stopped by for a longer time was Châteaux Tour du Haut Moulin.
 Robert Parker Guide says: “Estimate of its current classification: this excellent cru bourgeois ranks as good as 5th Classified Growth for the vintages 1985, 1986, 1988 and 1990.

-Moreover, the low yield (45 hl/la) and the plantation density (10 000 plants/ha) give the wine, when the season is good, an incredible dark and purple-ruby color as well as a wonderful depth and concentration.
+Moreover, the low yield (45 hl/la) and the plantation density (10 000 plants/ha) give the wine, when the season is good, an incredible dark and purple-ruby color as well as a beautiful depth and concentration.

-Next to Versailles and then home
+Next to Versailles and then home.